magomimmo/modern-cljs/doc/tutorial-17.md

 Now we have to substitute the content of each `label` pertaining each input field with the corresponding error message when its value is invalid.
-As we learnt from the previous REPLing session with the `sniptest` macro, to select a single `label` content, we can use the `[[:label (attr= :for <input-name>)]]` selector.
+As we learnt from the previous REPLing session with the `sniptest` macro, to select a single `label` content we can use the `[[:label (attr= :for <input-name>)]]` selector.
 But what about the corresponding transformer?
 We want to transform the `content` of the `label` and set its `class ` to `"error"` only when the pertaining